mandrasch/austrian-web-dev-companies/README.md

-# Austrian Web Dev Map
+# Austrian Web Dev Companies

 Looking for a job can be tiresome, this directory might help.
 Good luck!